mbloch/mapshaper/docs/development/frame-tool-design.md

 paths and then run the normal unused-arc cleanup without changing other layers.

+### Which datasets a `-proj` command reaches

+Rebuilding the rectangle correctly is only half the problem. `-frame` calls `catalog.addDataset()`, so a frame is always alone in a dataset of its own, and `-proj` projects the datasets its target resolves to.
+The two never meet: in the GUI the default target is the active layer's dataset, and milestone 2 deliberately excludes frames from default targets, so nothing reaches the frame unless the user names it.
+Left alone, the frame keeps coordinates in a CRS the map no longer uses, which surfaces later as a blank page rather than an error.

+**Rule: `-proj` always projects the session frame, whatever its target resolves to, and reports that it did.** The frame is the one object in the catalog whose CRS is not independent information — its rectangle describes a region of the map's coordinate space, so it is derived from the map's CRS rather than describing data of its own.
+It holds no user content, and there is exactly one, so there is no ambiguity about what to project or risk in projecting it.

+Two conditions on the rule:

+- If the frame is already in the destination CRS, it is skipped silently.
+It must not emit `Source and destination CRS are the same`, because projecting content *into* the frame's existing CRS is the ordinary case.
+- The frame receives the destination CRS **resolved from the content**, not one re-derived from its own extent. `expandProjDefn()` fits `lcc`, `aea`, `tmerc`, `etmerc` and `utm` parameters to the bounds of the dataset being projected, so a frame that resolved its own would land in a different projection of the same family.
+This requires resolving the destination CRS once per command rather than once per target dataset — which also fixes the pre-existing case where `-proj lcc target=*` across several datasets produced a different projection for each one.

+The rule deliberately stops at the frame.
+Content layers in other datasets still need `target=*` or an explicit list, because which content to reproject is a real user decision.
+What changes is that the divergence is no longer silent: when a `-proj` command leaves layers behind in another CRS, it names them and points at `target=*`.

+This belongs in the command rather than in the GUI.
+The console records the literal command string in session history, so a frame that were picked up only in the browser would be skipped when the recorded script is replayed on the command line, and the replay would produce a different map.

 ### Display CRS

 `GuiMap#setDisplayCRS()` reprojects for display without touching the data, so